-The 2018 Art Start Portrait Project offers Black and Brown young men from Milwaukee and New York City the opportunity to portray the complex narratives about their identities, asking the world to see them for how they choose to be seen.
-Through Art Start workshops and in-depth dialogue, participants explored personal identity and envisioned their lives beyond circumstance and stereotype.
-With support from world-class photographers, retouchers, stylists, and oral historians, those visions will come to life at the Art Start Portrait Project Opening Exhibition on October 3, 2018 at the Kenilworth Gallery East, 5-8pm.
+The 2018 Art Start Portrait Project offers Black and Brown young men the opportunity to portray the complex narratives about their identities, asking the world to see them for how they choose to be seen.
+Art Start has collaborated with youth from the Bronx, Brooklyn and it’s first collaboration outside of NYC with the City of Milwaukee to interpret and re-imagine visions of themselves.
+Through Art Start workshops, in-depth dialogue, interviews and photoshoots, participants explore personal identity and envision their lives beyond circumstance and stereotype.
+With support from world-class photographers, retouchers, stylists, and oral historians, those visions will come to life at the Art Start Portrait Project Opening Exhibition on November 9, 2018 at the Lincoln Center, 6-8pm.

-Join us and the Milwaukee youth participants as this show opens for a brief exhibition at Kenilworth East Gallery, before traveling to New York.
+Join us and the New York City youth participants as this show opens for a brief exhibition at The Lincoln Center.
 Engage our public campaign, #SeeMeBecause and join the movement to support our young men of color's liberation through self-determination.

 Participating artists on this year's project include Natalie Brasington and David Johnson, as well as Mary Ellen Matthews (Saturday Night Live), Nick Collura, @Zachary Maxwell Stertz, Paul Gilmore, Ken Pao, Heidi Gutman, Sara Stathas, Justice de los Santos, and Art Start alumni, Kissenia Chara-Williams.